-In situations in which the Board of the University recognizes instances of force majeure, in which it is not reasonably possible to provide teaching and examinations in the manner stated in the syllabus, alternative modes of instruction and assessment may temporarily be used.
+In situations that the institutional board considers to be force majeure, when it is not reasonably possible to provide teaching and examinations in the manner stated in the syllabus, alternative modes of instruction and assessment may temporarily be used.
 This is on condition that the temporary alternative modes of instruction and assessment are added to the syllabus as an addendum, after they have been approved by the Board of Examiners.
-In principle, the approved intended learning outcomes of the course unit concerned must also be achieved while the alternative modes of instruction and assessment are used.
+In principle, the approved intended learning outcomes of the relevant component must also be achieved while the alternative modes of instruction and assessment are used.
 After approval by the programme coordinator, a proposal for amending the learning outcomes can be submitted to the Board of Examiners for approval if achieving the intended learning outcomes is impossible.
-A proposal to that effect must be carefully substantiated and include references to other course units that assess the learning outcomes in question to at least at the same level of command.
-An amendment to a learning outcome will be added as an addendum to both the syllabus of the course unit concerned and the degree programme's assessment plan, and if necessary to the matrix of learning outcomes as well.
+A proposal to that effect must be carefully substantiated and include references to other course units that assess the learning outcomes in question at least at the same level of command.
+An amendment to a learning outcome will be added as an addendum to both the syllabus of the course unit concerned and the degree programme's Assessment Plan, as well as the the learning outcomes matrix if necessary.